Home

 Autosomal DNA test: The results will tell you about how far back the common ancestor lived.
 If needed, testing more people can narrow your search.

-mtDNA test: High resolution matches (matching in both HVR1 and HVR2 regions) suggest a common ancestor somewhere in your maternal lines.
-Low resolution matches (HVR1 only) can result from a common ancestor living thousands of years ago.
-That’s why I suggest you test both regions.
-But even then the common ancestor could be a long ways back.
+mtDNA test: High resolution matches from the full sequence test suggest a common ancestor somewhere in your maternal lines.
+Low resolution matches (HVR1 and HVR2 only) can result from a common ancestor living thousands of years ago and are unlikely to help with genealogy research.

 Your family tree DNA testing results will also place you in a particular Y-DNA and/or mtDNA haplogroup.
 There may or may not be enough information to place you in a particular subclade of a haplogroup.
 Additional tests are available to resolve your haplogroup position more precisely.
 But that’s an advanced topic beyond the scope of this page.